T

 activity

-• You'll likely be invited to a shop with a view; be prepared to politely decline or make a purchase if you choose.
+• You will likely be invited to a viewing terrace by a shopkeeper; be prepared to haggle if you wish to buy anything.

-• Mint sprigs are often offered to combat the strong smell.
+• Mint leaves are often provided to combat the strong smell.

 2. Morning